Facebook bans all ads that aim to limit U.S. census participation

 Facebook said it would prohibit ads that “portray census participation as useless or meaningless or advise people not to participate in the census.”

-Though Facebook exempts politicians’ ads from fact-checking, the company said politicians would not be allowed to run ads or post content that conflicts with its census policies.
+Facebook also said politicians would not be allowed to run ads or post content that conflicts with its census policies.

 Posts “earnestly expressing fear about the census,” will be allowed, Facebook officials told Reuters, though posts will be monitored for reach and might have extra context added.